top of page

 Here's how

-• Call and encourage your MPP to vote in support of Bill 13 - Time to Care Act.
+• Call and encourage your MPP to vote in support of Long Term Care.
 Click here to see who your new representative is and how to get in touch with him or her.

 • Get involved in our Letter Writing campaign - again go to our You can make a difference tab for information on the campaign and access to an example of a letter you can use to draft yours.